jacobsokora/congenial-octo-guacamole/README.md

 Read: App can display hunts and clues

-Update: Users can edit hunt name
+Update: Users can edit clues

 Delete: Users can delete scavenger hunts